pdouvitsas/ithenticate/README.md

-# ithenticate
-ithenticate download similarity report
+# Downloading similarity report using ithenticate

-ithenticate API (The API is based on the XML-RPC specification) has methods for submitting documents and a Get Similarity Report method which returns a set of urls to report data for a document section but it this API you do not have the ability to download a similarity report programmatically (the actual pdf).
+ithenticate API (the API is based on the XML-RPC specification) has methods for submitting documents and a Get Similarity Report method which returns a set of urls to report data for a document section.
+However, in this API you do not have the ability to download a similarity report (the actual pdf).

-By observing the calls in their website I was able to download the similarity report by using rest web services.
+By observing the calls in their website, I was able to download the similarity report using Rest Web Services.

-The framework that was used is Spring 3.
+The framework used was Spring 3.

-I have created two classes

-The class PlagiarismIthenticateAnswer is used to parse the answer from the rest web services.
+I created two classes.
+The class PlagiarismIthenticateAnswer was used to parse the answer from the rest web services.

-The class FetchSimilarityReport contains the code that gets the actual pdf file.
+The class FetchSimilarityReport contained the code that got the actual pdf file.

-Since, we are not using the XML-RPC API we need to login.
+Since, we are not using the XML-RPC API but the Rest Web Rervices we need to login (before calling the Rest Web Services).

 By making a post request (MediaType.APPLICATION_FORM_URLENCODED) to the login url using your password and username you are able to login.

-When you login in ithenticate website and you press the "Download Pdf of current report" you will be able to see these next calls in the network (in the browser)
+When you login in ithenticate website and you press the "Download Pdf of current report", you will be able to see these next calls in the network (in the browser)

 First call (reportId is an actual report id)  <br>
 Request URL:https://app.ithenticate.com/paper/{reportId}/queue_pdf?&lang=en_us&output=json   <br>